Dixmont State Hospital: Early years

-The Western Pennsylvania Hospital at Pittsburgh ended its first year of operation in 1853, and it was evident that there were a greater number of patients in jails and almshouses than could be provided for in the 26 beds designated for that express purpose at the hospital.
+The Western Pennsylvania Hospital at Pittsburgh ended its first year of operation in 1853, and it was evident that there were a greater number of patients in jails and charitable housing than could be provided for in the 26 beds designated for that express purpose at the hospital.
 Managers of the hospital used a $10,000 appropriation from the state to purchase a large amount of farmland on a hill overlooking the Ohio River to the north of Pittsburgh in what is now suburban Kilbuck.
 Planners originally wanted to build the institution in the city, but this idea was rejected by Dorothea Dix.
 Construction began in 1859, and opened in 1862.
 A grand ceremony took place on July 19, 1859, where the cornerstone of the Dixmont Kirkbride building was laid in the foundation.
 A glass jar was placed in the cornerstone containing numerous objects, papers, and a letter from Dorothea Dix herself.
 Also contained was a copy of her 1845 "Memorial", the 55-page county by county study of the conditions for the mentally ill in Pennsylvania, which had a great part in jump-starting early mental health care reform in Pennsylvania.
 Unfortunately, when the time capsule was recovered prior to demolition, the jar had broken and many of the contents were in poor condition.
 The original patient population of the hospital was a meager 113 patients who were transferred from the Western Pennsylvania Hospital in Pittsburgh.
 Before the 1800s were over, somewhere between 1,200 and 1,500 patients called the hospital home.
 In 1907, the facility was individually incorporated as the Dixmont Hospital for the Insane after separating from the Western Pennsylvania Hospital system.
 Dixmont was completely self-sustained from the beginning.
 It had its own farmlands, livestock, rail station, and post office.
 Also part of the facility was a water treatment plant, a sewage treatment plant, and electricity generating facilities.
 They had their own butchers, bakers, farmhands, electricians, laborers, pipe fitters, botanists, chefs, and even a barber and a dentist.